Ricky-Wilson/markov-rapgen/README.md

 ```
 $ git clone https://github.com/sharad-s/markov-rapgen.git
 ```
-`cd` into the new folder:
+Then `cd` into the new folder.

-Create a virtualenv and activate it:
+Create a *virtualenv* and activate it:

 ```
 $ virtualenv venv